Hawaii State Trade Expansion Program (HiSTEP)

 - The request for proposal (RFP) for HiSTEP-CA is now closed for 2019.

 Success metrics for Hawaii-based companies using HiSTEP include, but are not limited to:

 Companies must meet the following requirements:

-- Meet the federal requirements of an ‘eligible small business concern’ (meet size standards, one year in business, profitable, understand costs associated w/exporting, have export plan)
+- Meet the federal requirements of an ‘Eligible Small Business Concern’ (organized or incorporated and operating in the U.S., meet SBA small business size standards, one year in business, has access to sufficient resources to bear the costs associated with trade)

-- Certify that the company is not barred from receiving federal funds
+- Certify that your company is not barred from receiving federal funds

 - Have a current general excise tax license with the State Department of Taxation

 - For companies that may be unsure if they are export ready, please take the Export Questionnaire on the U.S. Department of Commerce’s website at: http://export.gov/begin/assessment.asp Upon completion, the questionnaire will give you an Export Readiness Assessment score based upon your responses.

 - Determine if your company meets the Eligibility Requirements